nthucurry/gitbook/knowledge/cloud/azure/apim.md

     - Application Gateway, by default, uses IP address based probes to figure out which servers in the BackendAddressPool are active.
 The API Management service only responds to requests with the correct host header, hence the default probes fail.
 A custom health probe needs to be defined to help application gateway determine that the service is alive and it should forward requests.
 - Custom domain certificates
     - To access API Management from the internet, you need to create a CNAME mapping of its hostname to the Application Gateway front-end DNS name.
 This ensures that the hostname header and certificate sent to Application Gateway that is forwarded to API Management is one APIM can recognize as valid.
 In this example, we will use two certificates - for the backend and for the developer portal.

+## Troubleshooting
+- Failed to connect to management endpoint at t-apim-external.management.azure-api.net:3443 for a service deployed in a virtual network.
+Make sure to follow guidance at https://aka.ms/apim-vnet-common-issues.
+    - NSG 新增 APIM service tag to VNet